How Much Do Starting Pediatricians Get Paid?

 According to May 2014 data from the U.S. Bureau of Labor Statistics (BLS), most pediatricians worked in physicians' offices, holding 23,590 jobs.
 These pediatricians earned a median salary of $164,260; those at the 10th percentile earned $105,010.
 Over 5,100 pediatricians worked in hospitals and earned a median salary of $163,910; those at the 10th percentile earned significantly less, $56,510 (www.bls.gov).

 Also according to the BLS, pediatricians in the following states earned the highest median salaries in 2014, all exceeding $187,000: Arkansas, Mississippi, Montana, Nebraska, Oklahoma, South Dakota and Utah.
 The bottom five states for pediatricians' salaries were: Kansas at $137,790, Vermont at $136,370, Nevada at $134,960, Washington D.C. at $63,910 and West Virginia at $60,310 (www.bls.gov).

 Where Could I Work?

-According to the BLS, physicians offices, general medical hospitals, outpatient care centers, colleges and universities and specialty hospitals are the largest employers of pediatricians.
-Approximately 29,460 people worked as pediatricians in May 2009, down significantly from about 63,494 in 2008.
-Employment projections were available only for the larger category of physicians and surgeons, which were expected to grow 22% from 2008 and 2018.
+According to the BLS, physicians' offices, general medical hospitals, outpatient care centers, colleges and universities and specialty hospitals are the largest employers of pediatricians.
+Approximately 31,010 people worked as pediatricians in May 2014.
+Employment projections were available only for the larger category of physicians and surgeons, which were expected to grow 18% from 2012 and 2022.